lissine0/Monal-wiki/Introduction-to-use-of-Monal-UDP-Logger.md

 **Whatever you do: Please do NOT upload log to public repositories as it contains your sensitive data!
 Of course, if you provide us your logs, that requires some level of trust.**

-## Activate the Monal UDP logger and access background logs

-To activate the Monal UDP logger and access your logs navigate to `Settings/Logs`.
+To activate the Monal UDP logger AND/OR access your logfiles navigate to `Settings/Logs`.

+## Access logfiles

+If you experience a bug, crash or anything else which is worth to investigate you can use the share function (the leftmost button in the bottom button bar) and provide the log file to one of the developers.
+Keep in mind that it may reach a size of about 50 MB.

+## Activate the Monal UDP logger

 **BEFORE YOU ACTIVE THE LOGGER**: Enter a **VERY long and save password** in the password field `AES encryption key` (with **more than 20 digits**, tiny and capital letters, numbers and symbol letters alike _/%$§()_).
 If you do not do this your sensitive data will be send in plaintext through the network you are connected to.

-In the menu activate the logging first by pressing the top-right toggle button.
-Once activated, logs will be written into a file.
-If you experience a bug, crash or anything else which is worth to investigate you can use the share function and provide the log file.
-Keep in mind that it may reach a size of about 50 MB.

-## Monal UDP Logger
+You will have to also enter the IP address and port number the logserver is listening on and activate the UDP logging by toggling the top-right button.

+###Receive the UDP log on a computer

-If you are interested to review files directly from a work environment meaning e.g. your personal computer and see the log in a command shell you can do the following:
+If you are interested to review files directly from a work environment meaning e.g. your personal computer and see the log flowing in in realtime in the shell you can do the following:

 For a **Linux operating system (Ubuntu)**: